alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 ```

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `20` is
 a period in seconds to wait for messages for.
-This parameter can also be passed at
+You can also pass this parameter at
 service creation time.

 #### Setting a message visibility timeout